 Salvation does not depend, in the absolute sense, on the fact that you know God, but it depends entirely on the fact that God knows you.
 Our knowledge is deficient, especially when it comes to God.
 So, knowledge cannot be a means of salvation.
 Paul corrects himself, at one point, seeking a better expression of the truth: “But now that you know God—or rather are known by God” (Galatians 4:9).

-Christian fundamentalism, which is too often a twisted caricature of consistency and faithfulness, condemns to destruction those whom Jesus came to save—“believe in Jesus or burn in hell! ” But Jesus receives every person who comes to Him, and goes to seek and to find each one where they are.
+Christian fundamentalism, which is too often a twisted caricature of consistency, exclusivity and faithfulness, condemns to destruction those whom Jesus came to save—“believe in Jesus or burn in hell! ” But Jesus receives every person who comes to Him, and goes to seek and to find each one where they are.
 Jesus’ humility moves me deeply.
 Some call Him a prophet, others a good man, others a deceiver, others a devil, others Elijah or John the Baptist, and some Christ, the Son of God.
 Jesus does not reject any of them, whether they come to curse Him or to worship Him, because, He says, “whoever comes to me I will never drive away” (John 6:37).
+This is what sets “the man Christ Jesus”, as the apostle Paul calls him (1 Timothy 2:5), apart from other religious leaders—the willingness to welcome all who desire to follow him, no matter who they are or what they have done.

 My niece, Haven, calls me by a name she invented.
 It’s not my real name, but the name she gave me goes straight to my heart.
 I’m not going to give her a lecture on my name or how to pronounce it correctly.
 I’m touched when she calls me this name, because I know how pure and loving her intention is.
 Similarly, somehow the true nature of God has been lost in history.
 But that does not change God: “He is the same yesterday, today, and forever” (Hebrews 13:8).